 Saffron Walden and Royston office have public car parks a short walk away.

-Our benefits package is designed to make your life easier.
+Tees benefit package for employees is designer to make your life easier.
 Life can be challenging, so we believe in providing practical help along the way.
-So, we offer childcare vouchers, reduced costs for a range of legal services and things like a contribution to the cost of your glasses.
+So, we ofer childcare vouchers, reduced costs for a range of legal servives and things like a contribution to the cost of your glasses..

 There are also opportunities to get involved in social and community activities.